JesperHonders/looklive-server/README.md

 # Performance

+Converted header image
+Added sprite for menu images
+Optimized CSS selectors
+Minified CSS
+Semantisized HTML
+removed Jquery rewrote to Vanilla Javascript
+Minified JS
+Added Server Side rendering for pages
+Optimized Images
+Added Service Worker for Caching

+# Overal Performance Gain

+Before the optimalizations the site loaded in about 590ms, after all the optimalizations stated above the site loads now in 360ms.
+That is a total performance gain of 230ms.
+But these results maybe not trustworthy as the results change every refresh.
+Even with throttling on the browser performance may change.

 ## Spritesheet

 By replacing the icon png's to a spritesheet that uses span elements for icon placement, i managed to remove about 15ms from the loading time